CommonWealthRobotics/auto-configured-vitamins/README.md

 # Motor Options

-All availible motor options ae found in
+All availible motor options are found in:

 ```
 motorOptions.json